 2. Water from your roof, downspouts, and eavestroughs can find its way to your home if they are clogged, leak, or don't carry water far enough from your home.
 Clean out eavestroughs and downspouts in the fall and spring.
 You can also use downspout extensions to carry water far enough away from your foundation as an effective flood control.

 3. Set up a downspout to empty into a rain barrel.
-Using rain barrel for rain water storage reduces the cost of watering shrubs, flowers, and vegetables.
+Using rain barrels for rain water storage reduces the cost of watering shrubs, flowers, and vegetables.

 4. Plug holes or cracks in your eavestroughs, downspouts, downspout extensions and seal these with silicon caulk.
 Even a trickling leak can let plenty of water into your basement to become a mold problem.